Whether or not you’ve been baring your tonsils in a vacuum lately, it’s still a small consolation for us trail runners.

-A spooky pine forest somewhere in the middle of nowhere, at least two day’s hike out.
+A spooky pine plantation somewhere in the middle of nowhere, at least two day’s hike out.
 The air is thickly shrouded in mist.
-It’s like a scene from The Day of the Triffids, except no man-eating plants are in sight.
+It’s like a scene from The Day of the Triffids – except no man-eating plants are in sight.
 Yet.

 From the gloom of the tarpaulin cover appear six haggard and worried- looking people, all dressed in… base layers, trail shoes and hydration packs.